Classic 5 Day Inca Trail Trek

 The Inca Trail starts with a pickup from your hotel after breakfast, and then drive to the town of Ollantaytambo, where you can pick up any last-minute items you may need.
 From Ollantaytambo, we continue to the start of the trail, Piscacucho (AKA km 82) at 2,700m/ 8,858 feet.
 From here, we will have enough time to organize our backpacks and tour the entrance building, where we will learn more about the flora and fauna on the trail.
 Then, we will go through the controls where we need present our passports in order to enter the trail.

 In the first stretch of the hike we will have beautiful views of the landscape and surrounding peaks, such as Apu Huakay Willka 5,850m/ 19,193 feet, otherwise known as Veronica.
 We will begin to see the many plants and trees of the region, which our team will explain as we walk.
-After a few hours on the trail, we will stop in Miskay (2,800m/ 9,184 feet), where we will have the first delicious lunch prepared by our chef.
-After lunch, we will continue a short distance on the trail until we reach an overlook, where we can see the Inca City of Llactapata at 2,750m/ 9,020 feet.
-From this point, we descend to the ruins of Llactapata, next to which we set our camp.
-We will spend the afternoon exploring and visiting this archaeological site.
-Today, the walk will take approximately 5 hours at a slow pace.
+We will have our first delicious lunch, prepared by our chef and kitchen team, by the riverbank.
+After lunch, we will keep moving after the trek continues ascending lightly to a semi-tropical valley until we reach our campground at Wayllabamba 3,100m/ 10,170feet.

-After a very early breakfast, we will continue our hike up the highest point in the Inca Trail, reaching the high mountain pass of Abra Warmihuañusca, or the Dead Woman Pass, at 4,215m/ 13,776 feet.
-This should take us approximately 2 hours to reach the top and we will be rewarded by the spectacular views!
-Immediately after the pass, we will descend the steep steps, into the Pacaymayo Valley at 3,500m/ 11,483 feet.
-From here, we then start to climb up to the second pass, the Abra Runkurakay at 3,970m/ 13,022 feet.
+We start the day with a climb up to the second pass, the Abra Runkurakay at 3,970m/ 13,022 feet.
 Halfway up the pass, we will stop to visit the archaeological complex with the same name.
 This site, located at 3,800m/ 12,464 feet, consists of a small oval structure that is believed to have served the purpose of a watchtower.

 After visiting the site, we will continue to the top of the pass.
 From there, we descend towards Yanacocha (Black Lagoon) and enter the cloud forest.
 We will then arrive at the beautiful complex of Sayacmarca at 3,624m/ 11,887 feet, which we will do a tour.
 After the tour, we will arrive at Chaquicocha, where a beautiful lunch will await!
 It has been a long morning until we reach the lunch spot, so having an extra snack with you to tide you over will be important today!